sidhlee/ecommerce-be-django/README.md

 > Unlike the built-in TokenAuthentication scheme, JWT Authentication doesn't need to use a database to validate a token.
 A package for JWT authentication is djangorestframework-simplejwt which provides some features as well as a pluggable token blacklist app.

 [Simple JWT documentation](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/)

+### Changing the encoded value inside JWT

+You can customize the "claims" in JWT by creating a subclass for

 ## Troubleshoot